Lycopodiella: Life cycle

 Lycopodiella life cycles include an independent sporophyte stage and a long-lived gametophyte stage.
 Individuals reproduce by single-celled spores that disperse and germinate into small plants when in suitable conditions.
 This part of the plant is called the gametophyte; it produces the eggs and sperm.
 In Lycopodiella the gametophytes grow on the surface of the soil and are partially photosynthetic.
 After fertilization, the embryos grow into sporophytes, which are larger spore-bearing plants.
 The sporophyte is the vegetative part of the plant seen in nature.
 Juvenile individuals typically re-sprout in the spring or after a fire.
 Individuals have a base chromosome number of 78.

 Taxonomy

+The distinctness of these species was recognized by John Gilbert Baker, who placed species of both the current Lycopodiella s.s. and Pseudolycopodiella (including Brownseya) in an informal "group of L. inundatum", within subgenus Lepidotis; like most of his contemporaries, he placed all clubmosses and firmosses in a very broadly circumscribed Lycopodium.
+Ernst Georg Pritzel gave this group sectional rank within subgenus Rhopalostachya in 1902 in his treatment for Die Natürlichen Pflanzenfamilien.
+Wilhelm Gustav Franz Herter treated the group as subgenus Inundatostachys, after removing the doubtfully placed Lycopodium cruentum.
+In 1944, Werner Rothmaler began to raise some of the groups formerly included in Lycopodium to generic rank.
+He raised Baker & Pritzel's group to a subgenus of Lepidotis.
+Josef Ludwig Holub felt that Lepidotis, as circumscribed by Rothmaler, was still too heterogenous, and founded the genus Lycopodiella to accommodate these species in 1964.
+The name, a diminutive of Lycopodium, was inspired by the Czech common name (and diminutive) "plavuňka".
+The type species of the genus is Lycopodiella inundata.